With Xi-Biden meeting, US aims to show responsible handling of relations with China - ExBulletin

 With Xi-Biden meeting, US aims to show responsible handling of relations with China

-WASHINGTON (Reuters) – White House officials are preparing for a virtual meeting between President Joe Biden and Chinese leader Xi Jinping.
-They hope to show the world that Washington can responsibly manage relations between rival superpowers, according to people familiar with the matter.
+WASHINGTON, Oct.21 (Reuters) – White House officials are preparing for a virtual meeting between President Joe Biden and Chinese leader Xi Jinping which they hope will show the world that Washington can responsibly manage relations between rival superpowers, according to people familiar with the matter.

 Combative diplomatic exchanges with China at the start of the Biden administration angered allies, and U.S. officials believe direct engagement with Xi, who has consolidated power in Beijing to a degree not seen since Mao Zedong, is the best. way to prevent relations between the world’s two largest economies spiraling into conflict.